adamsilver/fdpb/02-Checkout.md

 	<div class="field">
 	    <label for="notes">
 	    	<span class="field-label">Delivery notes</span>
 	    	<span class="field-hint">Tell the delivery person what to do if you're not in.
-Such as leave it with the next door neighbour.</span>
+Such as leave it with the next door neighbour.
+No more than 150 characters.</span>
 	    </label>
 	    <textarea id="notes" name="notes"></textarea>
   	</div>